Here are 10 mistakes to avoid when you are on solo travel.

-I co-authored a guide with common words and phrases in Spanish that has helped me a lot while traveling in Spanish-speaking countries.
-It is called “Como Se Dice” which means “How do you Say” in Spanish.
-You can purchase and download it HERE.
-It’s only $8 bucks and includes over 50 words and phrases you will need when solo traveling in Spanish-speaking countries.
+I co-authored ¿Como se Dice?
+Practical Spanish Phrases & Words for Travelers, a guide with common words and phrases in Spanish that has helped me a lot while traveling in Spanish-speaking countries.
+It includes over 50 words and phrases you will need when solo traveling in Spanish-speaking countries.

 Having some basic phrases downloaded to your phone and brain really comes in handy on Solo travel.
 Don’t make the mistake of expecting everyone to speak English because they won’t and shouldn’t have to for your comfort.

 10. Take Some Time to Just Enjoy Where You Are